-Stochastic $1^{st}$-order methods such as stochastic gradient descent (SGD) method \cite{robbins1951stochastic,bottou2004large}, and its variance-reduced \cite{defazio2014saga,johnson2013accelerating,schmidt2017minimizing,nguyen2017sarah} and adaptive \cite{duchi2011adaptive, kingma2014adam} variants have been widely used in many ML and DL applications because of { likely} their proven efficiency in practice.
-However, due to the only use of gradient information, these methods come with several issues as follows, e.g., relatively-slow convergence, high sensitivity to the hyper-parameters, stagnation at high training loss \cite{bottou2018optimization}, difficulty in escaping saddle points \cite{Ziyin2021}, and suffering from ill-conditioning \cite{kylasa2019gpu}.
-To cope with some of these issues, there are some attractive alternatives as well as their stochastic variants aimed at incorporating second-order information, e.g. Hessian-Free methods \cite{martens2010deep, Ma12, bollapragada2019exact, xu2020second, martens2015optimizing, goldfarb2020practical} which find an estimation of the Newton direction by (subsampled) Hessian-vector products without directly calculating the (subsampled) Hessian matrix, and limited memory Quasi-Newton methods which construct some low-rank approximations of the true Hessian by only using gradient information.
-Looking towards algorithms based on Quasi-Newton methods has been an active area of research whether in a convex setting (see e.g. \cite{mokhtari2015global,lucchi2015variance,gower2016stochastic} and references therein) or in non-convex setting (see e.g. \cite{wang2017stochastic, berahas2020robust, bollapragada2018progressive} and references therein, or \cite{jahani2020scaling,berahas2022quasi} where fully take advantage of modern computational architectures and parallelization for evaluating the full objective function and its derivatives).
+{\textbf{Literature review.}} Stochastic first-order methods such as stochastic gradient descent (SGD) method \cite{robbins1951stochastic,bottou2004large}, and its variance-reduced \cite{defazio2014saga,johnson2013accelerating,schmidt2017minimizing,nguyen2017sarah} and adaptive \cite{duchi2011adaptive, kingma2017adam} variants have been widely used in many ML and DL applications likely because of their proven efficiency in practice.
+However, due to the use of only gradient information, these methods come with several issues like, for instance, relatively slow convergence, high sensitivity to the hyper-parameters, stagnation at high training loss \cite{bottou2018optimization}, difficulty in escaping saddle points, and suffering from ill-conditioning \cite{kylasa2019gpu}.
+To cope with some of these issues, there are some attractive alternatives as well as their stochastic variants aimed at incorporating second-order information, e.g. Hessian-Free methods \cite{martens2010deep, Ma12, bollapragada2019exact, xu2020second, martens2015optimizing, goldfarb2020practical} which find an estimation of the Newton direction by (subsampled) Hessian-vector products without directly calculating the (subsampled) Hessian matrix, and limited memory Quasi-Newton methods which construct some approximations of the true Hessian only by using gradient information.
+Furthermore, algorithms based on Quasi-Newton methods have been the subject of many research efforts both in convex (see e.g. \cite{mokhtari2015global,gower2016stochastic} and references therein) and non-convex settings (see e.g. \cite{wang2017stochastic, berahas2020robust, bollapragada2018progressive} and references therein), or \cite{jahani2020scaling,berahas2022quasi} where the advantage of modern computational architectures and parallelization for evaluating the full objective function and its derivatives is employed.
 In almost all these articles, the Quasi-Newton Hessian approximation used is BFGS or limited memory BFGS (L-BFGS) with positive definiteness property, which is often considered in the line-search framework except e.g. \cite{rafati2018improving,yousefi2022stochastic}.
 A disadvantage of using BFGS may occur when it tries to approximate the true Hessian of a non-convex objective function in DL optimization.
-We can refer to \cite{erway2020trust} as one of the earliest methods in which the limited memory variant of the Quasi-Newton update SR1 (L-SR1) allowing for indefinite Hessian approximation is exploited in a trust-region framework with a periodical progressive overlap batching.
-Motivated by this, a trust-region algorithm using fixed size overlap batching is considered in \cite{yousefi2022efficiency} in order to comparatively study its performance of it using L-BFGS and L-SR1 in DNNs training.
+We refer to \cite{erway2020trust} as one of the earliest works in which the limited memory Quasi-Newton update SR1 (L-SR1) allowing for indefinite Hessian approximation was used in a trust-region framework with a periodical progressive overlap batching.